UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa Energy is the preferred choice for lowest bills, while Reliant excels in smart home features and flexible plan options.

-If you are skimming for an immediate answer, the choice generally comes down to your priorities: low bills or high-tech support.
-Here is how they stack up in a direct head-to-head comparison.
+If you are skimming for an immediate answer, your decision generally boils down to your priorities: securing the absolute lowest bills or having access to high-tech customer support.
+Here is how you should direct your search.

 Chart comparing Reliant's steady rates versus Gexa's significant price drop at 1000 kWh usage.